tsnl/CsgRenderer/README.md

 # Wololo Renderer

-A ray-tracing renderer using Computational Solid Geometry (CSG) to represent scenes and Spatiotemporal Variance-Guided Filtering (SVGF) for single sample-per-pixel ray-tracing.
+A ray-tracing renderer using Constructive Solid Geometry (CSG) to represent scenes and Spatiotemporal Variance-Guided Filtering (SVGF) for single sample-per-pixel ray-tracing.

 Despite the complicated names, should make creating procedural assets easier, produce